Providers challenge abortion bans in Oklahoma Supreme Court

-Abortion providers and their backers Friday asked the state Supreme Court to declare two state laws banning the procedure as unconstitutional under the Oklahoma Constitution.
+Abortion providers and their backers asked the Oklahoma Supreme Court on Friday to declare two state laws banning the procedure unconstitutional under the Oklahoma Constitution.

-The Tulsa and Oklahoma City abortion providers and supporters are seeking both a temporary and permanent injunction to prohibit the state from enforcing the laws, one which dates to 1910 and the other — Senate Bill 612 — signed into law this year.
+The Tulsa and Oklahoma City abortion providers and supporters are seeking both temporary and permanent injunctions to prohibit the state from enforcing the laws, one of which dates to 1910 and the other — Senate Bill 612 — signed into law this year.

+“Today, we’re challenging overlapping and contradictory bans on abortion care, including one ban that took effect when William Howard Taft was president and was invalidated before Richard Nixon resigned,” said Emily Wales, president and CEO of Planned Parenthood Great Plains.

-The nonprofit organization provided abortion services in Oklahoma City prior to Gov. Kevin Stitt signing laws this year that prohibited abortion in the state.
+The nonprofit organization provided abortion services in Oklahoma City prior to Gov. Kevin Stitt's signing of laws this year that prohibited abortion in the state.

 As a result, abortion has been unavailable in Oklahoma since May 25, according to the lawsuit.